-Norway’s got it all – breathtaking landscapes, friendly locals, fascinating culture and some of the most stunning summer hiking there is.
+Norway’s got it all: breathtaking landscapes, friendly people, a fascinating culture and some of the most stunning summer hiking there is.

-After we meet in the country’s capital, we’ll take a train – one of the most beautiful train rides in the world – to the west coast city of Bergen, where we’ll explore fish markets and hikes just outside the city’s limits.
+After we meet in Oslo, we’ll take a train–one of the most beautiful train rides in the world–to Bergen on the west coast.
+In Bergen, we’ll explore the city on foot and take hikes just outside the city’s limits.

 Next, we’ll sea kayak through the fjords.
 On our three-day trip, we’ll paddle among Norway’s famous fjords, including Nærøyfjord, a UNESCO World Heritage Site.
 We’ll cook together each night with our guides, enjoying Norway’s 24-hour summer light.

-We finish with a backpacking trip through Aurlandsdalen, one of Norway’s classic hiking routes.
-The locals are adamant that there are trolls along this route, but we’ll cross that bridge when it comes.
-Our sense of camaraderie will be strong now, and we’ll be at our best as we enjoy the beauty of Norway’s natural world on our trek together.
+We’ll finish with a backpacking trip through Aurlandsdalen, on one of Norway’s classic hiking routes.
+The locals are adamant that there are trolls along this route–we’ll just have to see for ourselves!
+Our sense of camaraderie will be strong now, and we’ll be at our best as we enjoy the beauty of Norway’s landscape on our trek together.

 Back in Oslo, we will reflect on the things we’ve accomplished and the friends we’ve made.
 There will be stories to tell, and we’ll know that when we head home, this journey will stay with us forever.
-Having spent time in such a unique place, with people that we’ve come to rely on, our need to explore will continue to grow.
+Having spent time in such a unique place, with people that we’ve come to care about, our desire to explore will continue to grow.